 Designing and implementing an effective penetration testing policy requires a process that can be summarized as follows:

-2. Develop risk management goals by categorizing all systems and data according to operational criticality, potential damages due to a cyber-breach, and applicable laws and regulations.
+- Develop risk management goals by categorizing all systems and data according to operational criticality, potential damages due to a cyber breach, and applicable laws and regulations.

-3. Assign roles and responsibilities for internal staff and third-party service providers will provide penetration testing or related services.
+- Assign roles and responsibilities for internal staff and third-party service providers who will provide penetration testing or related services.

-The process should include consulting with trusted industry standards that define IT security best practices with respect to the data sensitivity, operational criticality, and the underlying infrastructure that the data resides on.
+The process should include consulting with trusted industry standards that define IT security best practices concerning the data sensitivity, operational criticality, and the underlying infrastructure that the data resides on.

 It’s important to note that penetration testing activities are continuously monitored to ensure that procedures are being properly followed.